- International Students

 Mandatory Medical Insurance

 Canada has a government health plan and all medical services are provided to Canadians by the government.
 Students coming to Canada to study must therefore have private insurance, which must be in place prior to arriving in Canada.
-We suggest Langley Flying School students purchase medical insurance from David Cummings Insurance Services Ltd.—this company provides private medical insurance to international students who attend public universities in British Columbia, and they are therefore a reputable firm.
+We suggest Langley Flying School students purchase medical insurance from Ms. Katherine—she can provide private medical insurance to international students, which will protect you against the cost of both emergency and non-emergercy medical expenses.

 - Last name